Model for Flow Simulator

 The aim of this export is to provide a “.flo” file which allows to get a machine model ready to be used in Altair® Flow SimulatorTM environment which will allow to represent the thermal behavior of the machine through a customizable lumped thermal parameter model coupled with a flow network when necessary.

-In the current version of Altair® FluxMotor® the only application type available for Flow Simulator export is the steady state thermal analysis for three-phase inner rotor SMPM, SMRSM and IMSQ.
-Thermal transient export and more machine types will be addressed in future versions.
+In the current version of Altair® FluxMotor® the tests available for Flow Simulator export are the steady state and the transient thermal analysis for three-phase inner rotor SMPM, SMRSM and IMSQ.

 The following section gives a short description of the process to export the model into Flow Simulator environment.